Every year, Canada welcomes over 450,000 temporary foreign workers.

 - Education

-Remember, prospective employers or recruitment agents receive hundreds of resumes every day.
-Be sure to make yours stand out in the pile by making it visually enticing by giving it a modern design as well as scannable and easy to read.
-You can find various free templates online to make updating your resume both faster and simpler.
+Prospective employers or recruitment agents receive hundreds of resumes daily.
+Be sure to make yours stand out in the pile by making it visually enticing with a modern design that is scannable and easy to read.
+You can find various free templates online to simplify updating your resume.

 - Indeed.ca